Frequently Asked Questions (FAQs)

 Method 1—Available payload formula: GVWR-GVW-(unscaled equipment, cargo, driver and passenger weight)=Available payload.

 Your truck's available payload is 2,250 pounds.
 Calculating 5th wheel towing capacity with the national average of 20% pin weight (PW) is equal to 11,250 pounds.
 If the PW was kept down to 15%, the truck could tow, without exceeding ratings, 15,000 pounds.
-(Note: Per SAE J2807, 15% pin weight is used to calculate TWR for test evaluations.)
+(Note: Per SAE J2807, 15% pin weight is required to calculate TWR for test evaluations.)

 Method 2—The standard GCWR formula: GCWR-GVW-(unscaled equipment, cargo, driver, and passenger weight)=Towing Capacity

 With this standard formula, your truck's tow capacity is 16,750 pounds.

 Method 3—Trailer weight ratings (TWR): Some manufacturers derate the towing capacity below methods 1 and 2 above to ensure the rear GAWR will not be exceeded or for other reasons, therefore, this rating is important to consider as it should not be exceeded.
 For your truck, the 5th wheel TWR is 17,300 pounds.

 Decision time—RV Tow Check throws out the highest towing capacities from the three calculation formulas.
 In this case, method 2 is discarded because it would cause the GVWR to be exceeded and Method 3 is higher than method 1.
 Method 2 will be used only when the tow capacity is limited by the GCWR, or the available payload is very high.
 The high available payload is common with some one-ton dually trucks, yet method 2 may exceed the TWR.